ActsAS/Ansible/README.md

 Have a container ready to use ansible.
 For example, to perform initial installation on Raspberry Pi's.

 ## Use
 Create an `ansible` directory, containing your playbooks.
-It will be mounted as `/srv` by the `docker-compose.yml`.
+It will be mounted as `/srv/ansible` by the `docker-compose.yml`.
-* Place your ansible files into `ansible`
+* Place your ansible files into `/srv/ansible`
-  > You should see :
+  > On the host, you should see :
   > ```bash
   > ansible
   > docker-compose.yml